All Products

 5. Confirm the data writing stop timestamp upon synchronization completion.

-In this step, the data transmission service checks whether the destination database is synchronized to the data writing stop timestamp in the source database.
+In this step, the data transmission service checks whether the target database is synchronized to the data writing stop timestamp in the source database.
 If this step is in progress or fails and the synchronization is not completed after a long period, you can click Skip.

 Important